nengo/nengo-fpga/docs/examples.rst

 There are some simple examples that are built with Jupyter notebooks that illustrate the code with interspersed text information.
-These notebook examples use the :ref:`scripting <scripting>` mode of NengoFPGA without needing Nengo GUI.
+These notebook examples use the :ref:`scripting <scripting>` mode of NengoFPGA without needing NengoGUI.

-There are also some more complex examples that are not built in notebooks and instead use Nengo GUI.
+There are also some more complex examples that are not built in notebooks and instead use NengoGUI.
 These examples are more complex and some have opportunities for you to interact with the system via the GUI.